bwohlberg/sporco/docs/source/invprob/cbpdndl.rst

 where :math:`C` is the feasible set consisting of filters with unit norm and constrained support.

-In addition classes :class:`.dictlrn.cbpdndlmd.ConvBPDNMaskDictLearn`, :class:`.dictlrn.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus`, and :class:`.dictlrn.onlinecdl.OnlineConvBPDNMaskDictLearn` support solving
+In addition classes :class:`.cbpdndlmd.ConvBPDNMaskDictLearn`, :class:`.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus`, and :class:`.onlinecdl.OnlineConvBPDNMaskDictLearn` support solving
 the problem

 .. math::